Mary Reilly (film): Critical response

-Accolades

-Julia Roberts was nominated for Worst Actress by the Razzie Awards, and Stephen Frears was nominated for Worst Director.
+Roberts was nominated for Worst Actress by the Razzie Awards, and Frears was nominated for Worst Director.
 Both "lost" to Demi Moore and Andrew Bergman, respectively, for Striptease.
 The Stinkers also nominated Roberts for Worst Actress; she "lost" to Whoopi Goldberg in a one-woman three-way-tie for Eddie, Bogus, and Theodore Rex.
 The film was also entered in the 46th Berlin International Film Festival.

+Critic David Thomson, in his 2008 book Have You Seen...?: A Personal Introduction to 1,000 Films, states that "this is the best version of the Jekyll and Hyde story ever put on screen — and it is a wonderful movie".
+After wryly acknowledging the "Razzie" awards, he comments that "I can see how this was less than commercial, but the neglect of the film by real critics is shocking".
+He further praises Hampton's script as "a great piece of work", Roberts' performance as "commit[ed]", "remarkable and delicate", director Frears' "intelligence" and the "brilliant art direction".